-1. The application we'll consider is the analysis of the velocities (in km/sec) X_1, \ldots, X{82} of 82 galaxies measured during a survey of the Corona Borealis region.
-The distribution of galaxy velocities provides information about the structure of the far universe-in particular, a multimodal distribution of velocities is seen as evidence for the existence of voids and superclusters.
+The application we'll consider is the analysis of the velocities (in km/sec) X_1, \ldots, X{82} of n=82 galaxies measured during a survey of the Corona Borealis region of the sky.
+The distribution of galaxy velocities provides information about the structure of the far universe-in particular, astrophysicists interpret a multimodal distribution of velocities as evidence for the existence of voids and superclusters.